MENÚ

 Our Team

-Zommer is the CEO of Factchequeado.
-She is Knight Fellow with the International Center for Journalists (ICFJ), Ashoka Fellow and was for more tan a decade the Executive Director of Chequeado, the first fact-checking organization in the Global South.
-She is also the creator of LatamChequea, the largest regional fact-checking network, which brings together more than 40 media organizations across 19 countries to fight disinformation in Latin America.
-She is chair of the board SembraMedia and member of La Silla Vacía (Colombia) and she was also a member of the advisory board for the International Fact-Checking Network (IFCN) from its creation to 2024.
-For her work as a journalist, she has received several awards, including the Gabriel García Márquez Award in the “Innovation” category from the Fundación Nuevo Periodismo Iberoamericana (FNPI) and Ïn-dept journalism" from the Inter American Press Association.
+Laura is Maria Moors Cabot Prize Special Citation 2024, Knight Fellow of the International Center for Journalists (ICFJ), Ashoka Fellow, and, for more than a decade, was executive director of Chequeado, the first fact-checking organization in the Global South.
+She also created LatamChequea, a regional fact-checking network that gathers more than 40 media organizations in 19 countries to combat disinformation in Latin America.
+She’s president of the directive board of SembraMedia, member of La Silla Vacía (Colombia) and former member of the Advisory Board of the International Fact-Checking Network (IFCN) since its beginning until 2024.
+For her work as a journalist, she has received numerous awards, including the Gabriel García Márquez Award in the “Innovation” category from the Fundación Nuevo Periodismo Iberoamericana (FNPI) and “In-Depth Journalism" from the Inter American Press Association (IAPA).

 Clara Jiménez Cruz.
 Co-founder. ([email protected])

-Jiménez Cruz is the Co-founder of Factchequeado.
-She is the CEO and Deputy Editorial Director of Maldita.es, a Spanish foundation and nonprofit news organization created to fight disinformation and lies in public discourse through fact-checking and data journalism.
+She is CEO and Deputy Editorial Director of Maldita.es, A Spanish foundation and nonprofit news organization created to fight disinformation and lies in public discourse through fact-checking and data journalism.
 She is also a board member of the International Fact-Checking Network (IFCN) and chair of the board of the European Fact-checking Standards Network with support of the European Union.
 In 2018, she was appointed to the High Level Group against Disinformation by the European Commision.
 She has received several awards, including: a European Press Prize in 2020 for Maldita.es’ WhatsApp fact-checking chatbot, an Ashoka Fellowship, and the Madrid Press Association’s Young Journalist of the Year in 2020.

 Rafael began his career at CNN en Español as a writer, associate producer, and breaking news anchor, among other roles.
 He then worked as a multimedia journalist at Univision Atlanta, where he led the fight against misinformation during the Covid-19 pandemic and the 2020 presidential election.
 Between 2021 and 2022 Rafael won 11 Southwest Emmy Awards, including Daily News Best Reporter both years.
 Rafael graduated with a degree in International Studies from the Central University of Venezuela in Caracas.
 He is also a guitarist, singer and songwriter, and although he has been away from the stage for years, he never misses an opportunity to participate in karaoke.